 Even though I had no job and no income, I didn’t stress out about money.
 I was generally calm despite my circumstances.
-In fact, I was grateful about the opportunity the pandemic created for me — time and freedom to work on the things I wanted to do alone at home.
+In fact, I was grateful about the opportunity the pandemic created for me — time and freedom to work on the things I cared about from the comfort of home.

 2020 felt like the beginning of my life’s work.
-I was ready to live life with purpose and meaning — finally feeling guided by an inner knowing and feeling of reassurance that I am on the right path.
+A new chapter to live with purpose and meaning — feeling guided by an inner knowing and feeling of reassurance that I am on the right path.

 My top 3 intentions for the year were: